galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 # Create a new history

 Galaxy allows you to create histories.
-They are the pipeline of operations performed on a certain dataset in order to achieve the desired result.
+They gather all the operations performed on certain datasets in order to achieve the desired results.
+Overall a history represents an experimental lab book, or a recipe very much like a cooking recipe with a list of ingredients (datasets) and a set of instructions
+(pipeline of operations) that describes how to prepare or make something (such as a plot, or even a new dataset).
+The order of operations is important as very often the next operation takes as input the result of the previous operations.
+For instance, when baking a cake, you would first sift flour and then mix it with egg as it would be impossible to sift flour after.
+That is what we call a pipeline.

 After that your pipeline has been tested and leads to the correct result, it can be serialized as a workflow.
 A workflow allows to obtain the same result with a different dataset, just by changing the input.

-Overall a history represent and experimental lab book, or a recipe.
-A workflow is the concatenation of one or multiple histories as a series of building blocks for replicating an experimetal result or a recipe.
+A workflow is the concatenation of one or multiple histories as a series of building blocks for replicating an experimental result or a recipe.
+If we use cooking as an analogy, a workflow could represent an entire menu with all the recipes for each meal.

 ## Inspect Iris dataset